Read the latest and greatest from our team

 • Even if you’re officially “clean,” you’ll still require ongoing sobriety support channels.
 You can continue these in the military, but your superiors will need to know what arrangements should be made, and to be assured these won’t cause serious interference with military functioning.

 The question of exactly when and how to make an “I have an addiction” disclosure is a matter of judgment that depends on the severity of the addiction, the substance used, any other problems it’s caused, how soon military evaluators would learn about it on their own, and your individual recruiter’s likely reaction.
-Before you apply for enlistment, ask your regular sobriety therapist—the person who knows you and your addiction best—for help planning the best way to raise the subject.
+As a facility specializing in addiction treatment for Veterans, we recommend that you ask your regular sobriety therapist—the person who knows you and your addiction best—for help planning the best way to raise the subject before you apply for enlistment.

 HINTS TO MINIMIZE THE RISK OF REJECTION